mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   Since you are not perfect, it is expected that you make mistakes
     -   Mistakes you make in _specific_ situations do not imply that you are not good at what you do _in general_
     -   It feels great to realize this and get comfortable admitting your mistakes
--   Rather than trying to hide your mistakes, admit them and give honest information about what happened.
-Bonus points if you already have ideas on how to solve the problem.
+-   Rather than trying to hide your mistakes, admit them and give honest information about what happened
+    -   People who admit their mistakes come across as more confident, reliable and relatable than those who pretend to be perfect
+    -   Bonus points if you already have ideas on how to solve the problem
+    -   Bonus points if you can improve your process so the same mistake won't be able to happen again
 -   Instead of ruminating about mistakes you have made, put that time and energy into fixing the situation or preventing the mistake from happening again
--   People who admit their mistakes come across as more confident, reliable and relatable than those who pretend to be perfect
+-   If someone in the team makes a mistake, take responsibility as a team
+    -   Naming the person who made a mistake doesn't solve anything, and gives the impression that the team likes to blame individuals instead of taking responsibility
+    -   Remember that everybody makes mistakes.
+If the process allowed for this mistake to happen, it was a matter of time before someone actually made the mistake, and it could easily have been someone else who made the mistake.
+    -   Solve the issue as a team and improve your process as a team

 ### Focus on what you can control